Regulating GCSEs, AS and A levels: guide for schools and colleges

 We require exam boards to have written and enforceable agreements with schools and colleges that deliver any part of their qualifications, including administering exams and other assessments.
 The agreements must cover a number of provisions, including that the school or college:

 - must assist the exam board when it undertakes monitoring

 - has a workforce that can deliver the qualification as the exam board requires

 The full range of provisions we require exam boards to cover in their agreements with schools and colleges is set out in condition C2 of our ‘General Conditions of Recognition’.

 JCQ has produced some instructions for schools and colleges for conducting examinations.
 This is a comprehensive guide to what schools or colleges must do to administer the exams properly, as well as some helpful tips for making sure that the exams go smoothly.
 It covers a range of requirements the exam boards place on schools and colleges, including:

-- Who should be present to supervise checking and opening the papers.
+- who should be present to supervise opening of papers

 We will not normally be involved with the investigation.
 If a school or college is dissatisfied with the way an exam board has conducted such an investigation or with any sanctions applied it should complain or appeal to the exam board.
 We will usually only consider a complaint once the exam board’s own complaints and appeals procedures have been exhausted.

 Many of the issues which exam boards notify us about, and which exam boards investigate, appear to result from poor practice or maladministration rather than acts of deliberate wrong doing.
 For example, when the wrong exam papers are given to students at the wrong time.
 These incidents must be reported to the exam board as soon as they are discovered.
 Schools and colleges must comply with the instructions they are given by their exam boards to reduce the risk of these errors occurring, such as 2 people being present when the papers are opened.